thehaven/haven-overlay/README.md

-This is the personal gentoo layman repository.
+This is the personal gentoo layman repository for Haven (Simon Alman).

 Many of the ebuilds in here are copied/borrowed/edited versions of those found in other layman repositories.
 They are kept upto date for my own